SKrotkih/eMia-React-Native/README.md

 return to the root folder.
 Run

+run
 react-native run-ios
-this command used to make sure all right with future  build
+to make sure all right wil be with future  build

 go to ios folder again

 Open the eMia.xcworkspace in Xcode.

 Press on Cmd+R or click on the run button to run the app and the project should run.
-Here you can debug native code
+Now you can debug native code

 Open the project in Visual Studio Code.
 In VSC you can debug Java Script code.